ChangePool/EthPillarGuides/README.md

 # About

-Welcome to EthPillar guides hosted by CoinCashew.io
+Welcome to EthPillar guides presented by CoinCashew.io